divyanshnext/First-Project-using-html-and-css/README.md

-this is my project for CA during first semster of btech Author - Divyansh kumar chaturvedi subject : basic html and css
+this is my project for CA during first semster of btech <br>
+Author - Divyansh kumar chaturvedi <br>
+subject : basic html and css